We answer: How to Fix Chrome Crashing on Windows 10?

 Microsoft released quite a few Windows 10 post-RTM build for insiders over the years, but they are still far from bug-free.
 Reportedly, a lot of users of Google Chrome who are testing the latest build said that the browser just crashes, for no particular reason.

-According to various reports, the 64-bit version of Google Chrome doesn’t work in Windows 10 build 10252.
+According to various reports, the 64-bit version of Google Chrome doesn’t work in particular Windows 10 build versions.
 On the other hand, the 32-bit version works just fine.
 You can try it yourself, just run the 64-bit version of Google Chrome, and you’ll probably get a crash report and a bunch of error messages.

 So, why does this happen?
 Google Chrome uses a special technology called “sandbox,” which isolates the browser‘s processes in order to reduce the vulnerability of the browser, and reduce a chance for malicious software to get to your computer.

 To disable the sandbox technology in your Google Chrome browser, do the following:

 - Right-click on your Desktop shortcut of the Chrome browser and go to Properties

 - Go to Shortcut tab and click on the Target: field

 - Type space at the end of the path in Target: filed and enter the following: –no-sandbox

 - Click OK, and use that shortcut to launch Google Chrome

 This should restore the functionality of Google Chrome in Windows 10, but it takes some risks with it.
 Namely, when you disable the sandbox feature of your Chrome browser, it will become more vulnerable, and potentially malicious content will find an easier way to enter your computer through the Google Chrome browser.